Exchange programme for students in social (educational care) work, education & health care

 Spring semester only, running from the end of January until the end of June.

-Join us during the ‘Welcoming Days’ organised for all incoming students.
+The ‘Welcoming days’, organised for all incoming students, are the start of our programme.
 We will send you a detailed programme once you’ve registered.

 All classes on one central campus, unless stated otherwise.